Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * P8 is as P5 but is unfiltered, for faster response time.
 * P9 is as P5 but for a BLTouch probe that needs to be retracted and redeployed between probe points.
 * P10 means use Z motor stall detection as the Z probe trigger.
 * P11 means a scanning Z probe with an analog output (supported from RRF 3.5.0-beta.4).
-Such probes muct be calibrated before use (see M558.1).
+Such probes must be calibrated before use (see M558.1).

 Z probe types 4, 6 and 7 (used in RRF 2.x) are no longer supported.
 Instead, use type 5 (filtered digital) or 8 (unfiltered digital) and use the C parameter to specify the input.